 If the police do not respond, you still have to file a police report.
 You have 10 days to file your own police report with the local police department, but it's preferable to have an independent officer do this.
 Calling the police is typically wise immediately after a Bradenton car accident because it can help establish fault, and liable drivers have less time to develop a false story about how the accident occurred.
 Most police officers are proficient in determining when someone is lying about a car crash, as Bradenton officers respond to car accidents every day.

-Is it okay if I didn’t go to the hospital or file a police report after a car accident in Bradenton?
+What if I didn't go to the hospital or file a police report after a car accident in Bradenton?

 If the police didn't respond to the scene of a car accident, you typically don't have to file a police report if the damage was very minor and there were no injuries.
 Some insurance companies do require you to file a police report, and it's typically wise to do so.

 It's common to suffer from latent injuries after a Florida car accident.
 Whiplash may not bother you until the next day, and adrenaline often masks pain immediately after a car crash.
 If you're experiencing any type of shock or discomfort after a Bradenton car accident, go to an emergency room, walk-in clinic, or see your primary care physician as soon as possible.
 The personal injury insurance included in most Florida car insurance policies will typically cover these expenses.

 The longer you wait to seek treatment after an accident, the more it may seem to other parties like insurance fraud, and you will make it harder to recover compensation.